-- (a) In the case of an extension or addition of a structure into the minimum offset distance, and where such extension would not extend closer to the side lot line than the existing structure to which it is attached, a Special Exception may be granted by the Town Plan Commission to allow such an extension or addition as long as said extension or addition does not encroach closer to the side lot line closer than an existing structure to which it is attached. - (b) Offsets on decks and patios may be reduced to 60% of the distance between the principal structure and the lot line, otherwise required for the principal structure, but shall in no case be located closer than five (5) feet of a lot line.
-This includes any reduction allowed in other provisions of this Code. - (c) Retaining walls do not need to meet the offset requirements of the individual zoning districts if they comply with the provisions of this Code. - (6) In the case of multiple family or commercial use structures, the offsets may be modified as follows: - (a) Two or more buildings on adjoining lots may be erected with common or directly adjoining walls, provided the requirements of the applicable state administrative code relative to such construction are complied with, and provided that at both ends of such "row" type buildings the applicable offset requirements shall be complied with. - (7) Maintenance and use of setback and offset areas.
-Any such required setback or offset area shall be landscaped and kept clean and free from the accumulation of debris or refuse and shall not be used for placement of compost bins, storage or display of equipment, products, vehicles or any other material. - (8) Accessory building location.
-No detached accessory building shall be erected, structurally altered, or placed on a lot so that any roofed or enclosed portion thereof is closer than ten feet to the principal building on such lot, or as otherwise permitted by the building code, relative to buildings and building regulations. - (9) Vertical Locations: No building intended for human habitation shall be located so that its lowest floor, including any basement floor, is less than one (1) foot above the highest seasonal ground water level.
+- (a) In the case of an extension or addition of a structure into the minimum offset distance, and where such extension would not extend closer to the side lot line than the existing structure to which it is attached, a Special Exception may be granted by the Town Plan Commission to allow such an extension or addition as long as said extension or addition does not encroach closer to the side lot line than an existing structure to which it is attached. - (b) Offsets on decks and patios may be reduced to sixty (60) percent of the distance between the principal structure and the lot line, otherwise required for the principal structure, but shall in no case be located closer than five (5) feet of a lot line.
+This includes any reduction allowed in other provisions of this Code. - (c) Retaining walls do not need to meet the offset requirements of the individual zoning districts if they comply with the provisions of this Code. - (6) In the case of multiple family or commercial use structures, the offsets may be modified as follows: - (a) Two (2) or more buildings on adjoining lots may be erected with common or directly adjoining walls, provided the requirements of the applicable state administrative code relative to such construction are complied with, and provided that at both ends of such "row" type buildings the applicable offset requirements shall be complied with. - The required offset may be reduced on one side of a structure provided the offset on the other side is increased by an equivalent amount, and provided the owners of any property adjoining the area of reduced offset shall file with the Town Board a copy of a recorded deed restriction in a form acceptable to the Town Attorney stipulating that no building shall be erected on such property to reduce the combined offset in such case to a distance less than that resulting from the normal application of the minimum offset requirements to both properties, except as permitted under subsection (B). - (c) Maintenance and use of setback and offset areas.
+Any such required setback or offset area shall be landscaped and kept clean and free from the accumulation of debris or refuse and shall not be used for placement of compost bins, storage or display of equipment, products, vehicles or any other material. - (d) Accessory building location.
+No detached accessory building shall be erected, structurally altered, or placed on a lot so that any roofed or enclosed portion thereof is closer than ten (10) feet to the principal building on such lot, or as otherwise permitted by the building code, relative to buildings and building regulations. - (e) Vertical Locations: No building intended for human habitation shall be located so that its lowest floor, including any basement floor, is less than two (2) foot above the highest seasonal ground water level.